-3.7 Relief for hardship
+4.7 Relief for hardship

 Relief can be obtained from the Commissioner where there is a verifiable reason for hardship.
-In these situations, the Commissioner has the discretion to issue a directive [IRP 3(d)] to reduce the amount of PAYE payable by the company.
+An application for a tax directive [IRP 3(d)] must be completed.
+In these situations, the Commissioner has the discretion to issue a directive (IRP 3) to reduce the amount of PAYE payable by the company.

-3.8 Provisional tax for the directors
+4.8 Provisional tax for the directors